 From London, Carsten moved to Australia and was located in Sydney for a few years.
 In his time down under, he was able to work on projects like Happy Feet 2 and the Lego Movie where his expertise was well utilized and earned him a Visual Effects Society nomination.

 Carsten’s first role at Image Engine was creature effects lead on Teenage Mutant Ninja Turtles, covering elements like cloth, skin dynamics and tree destruction.
-Since joining Image Engine, Carsten has overseen many projects including Jurassic World, Point Break and Independence Day Resurgence.
+Since joining Image Engine, Carsten has overseen many projects including Jurassic World, Point Break, Independence Day Resurgence and Logan.

 His diverse experience has meant Carsten is in demand for speaking opportunities, and his presentations at the likes of Siggraph and the German Film Academy on topics such as large-scale foliage animation and Maya API programming techniques have been well received.